arackaf/customize-cra/readme.md

 ### addWebpackPlugin(plugin)

 Adds the provided plugin info into webpack's plugin array.
-Pass an plugin defined with  `new webpack.DefinePlugin({...})`
+Pass a plugin defined with  `new webpack.DefinePlugin({...})`

 ### addWebpackExternals(deps)